benjamindkilleen/lsda/docs/rcc_guide.md

-# Zero to Jupyter Notebook on Midway
+# Earth to Jupyter in 30 Seconds: Getting Started on Midway

 So, you need some serious compute power?
 Great!
 If you're in Large Scale Data Analysis (LSDA), the university Research Computing Center (RCC) and its Midway